lukeswitz/PathShield/README.md

 - When the filter is OFF, the screen will display "Filter: OFF" with an orange indicator.

 **Alerts:**
-- If a new tracking device is detected, the screen will flash red and display "New Tracker Detected!" for 2 seconds, with the name MAC address of the device.
+- If a new tracking device is detected, the screen will flash red and display "New Tracker Detected!" for 2 seconds, with the name, vendor & MAC address of the device.
 - When it is a "special" tracker it will flash blue.
 Define these as you need.

 **View Tracked Devices:**